michaelobed/rgb-switcher/firmware/README.md

 | Acknowledgement | `aCP` | Acknowledgement of the command `C` and its parameters `P`. `P` can be any length depending on the command being acknowledged. |
 | Hello | `h` | Currently unused, but could be used to detect the presence of other devices. |

 All strings sent or received are required to end in a newline (`\n`) character.
 Windows style `\r\n` endings are fine as the `\r` will just be ignored.
+As mentioned in the main README, no string sanitisation is performed, and no bounds checking either, so if you supply a malformed string or pass in an out-of-bounds input index...well I'm sure you can handle it! 😅

-Feel free to extend this and make cool remotes and interfaces and things! 😆
+Feel free to extend this and make cool remotes and interfaces and things!